dhellmann/pymotw/PyMOTW/xml.etree.ElementTree/create.rst

    :literal:
    :start-after: #end_pymotw_header

-The output contains only the XML nodes in the tree, not the header with XML version and encoding.
+The output contains only the XML nodes in the tree, not the XML declaration with version and encoding.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'ElementTree_create.py'))